The TIME’S UP Guide to Equity and Inclusion

 Hold conversations to bring awareness to racism at work and create genuinely safe spaces where people can share their experiences openly

-- Hold space for your Black employees to gather and respect their boundaries and wellbeing.
-This includes creating, funding, and prioritizing Black Employee Resource Groups (ERGs) and making time and space, either virtually or in real life, for ERGs to gather, support one another, and raise issues, such as toxic workplace culture, fears of retaliation, and other barriers that prevent clear pathways to career growth and promotions.
-And while this should be a safe space for your Black employees, communicate that there are channels – including anonymous ones – to address and correct issues raised by your Black ERG.
+- Hold several spaces for your Black employees and employees of color to gather and respect their boundaries and wellbeing.
+This includes creating, funding, and prioritizing Employee Resource Groups (ERGs) for Black, Latinx, Asian, Indigenous, and other communities and making time and space, either virtually or in real life, for ERGs to gather, support one another, and raise issues, such as toxic workplace culture, fears of retaliation, and other barriers that prevent clear pathways to career growth and promotions.
+Recognize and support staff who hold multiple identities and may want to engage with more than one group.
+And while these should be safe spaces for employees of color, communicate that there are channels — including anonymous ones — to address and correct issues raised by ERGs.

 - Lead with empathy.
 This is likely an exhausting and emotionally trying time for your Black staff.
 Ensure that they understand paid time off is an available option and that work can be reallocated in the interim.
 Respect the response you receive and make the offer again at a later time without an expiration date.
 This is not a time to add additional responsibilities or offload emotional labor onto your Black staff, particularly Black women who may be experiencing additional caregiving responsibilities at home.
 Encourage managers to ask their Black team members how they want to be supported and to honor whatever they may need, especially if you don’t fully relate to their healing process.

 - Create opportunities for all staff to come together as a group.
-In addition to holding space for your Black staff to gather, bring your entire staff together to share what they are thinking and feeling, to answer questions or concerns, and to discuss how your organization should evolve to meet the essential demands of this moment.
+In addition to holding spaces for your staff of color to gather, bring your entire staff together to share what they are thinking and feeling, to answer questions or concerns, and to discuss how your organization should evolve to meet the essential demands of this moment.
 Recognize that every staff member is starting from a different place and that their proximity to and understanding of systemic racism will vary widely.
-Navigate these complexities by investing in experts and trained facilitators with cautiousness and understanding of these nuances – some of your staff are already consumed by racial injustices while others are only just coming to terms with it.
-Be prepared to meet each person where they are without tolerating sexist or racist views.
-Expect to manage and hold space for an array of emotions when you gather.
-Staff may be sad, angry, anxious, fearful, or a combination of all of these feelings.
+Be prepared to meet each person where they are without tolerating sexist or racist views and navigate these complexities by investing in experts and trained facilitators with cautiousness and understanding of these nuances.
+Some of your staff are already consumed by racial injustice while others are only just coming to terms with it.
+Ensure these spaces do not create additional trauma for your staff of color and that Black, Indigenous, and people of color (BIPOC) do not bear the burden of explaining systemic racism to white staff.
+Amidst continued uncertainty around return-to-office plans, make sure these spaces are accessible to all of your employees — regardless of if they are working in the office or at home.

-Lead the way on anti-racist efforts while learning from your Black colleagues
+Lead the way on anti-racist efforts while learning from your BIPOC colleagues

-- Give voice to Black leadership, colleagues, or employees, but do not lean on them to address these issues; you must own this work.
-Involve Black staff in these efforts but don’t expect them to do the work.
+- Give voice to BIPOC leadership, colleagues, or employees, but do not lean on them to address these issues; you must own this work.
+Involve Black staff and other staff of color in these efforts but don’t expect them to do the work.
 Too often, Black staff and staff of color are called upon to help organizations navigate issues regarding race, only to end up shouldering burdens that are not theirs to carry.
-It is not right or fair to rely on your Black staff to tackle these issues; you must take the lead yourself.
+It is not right or fair to rely on your staff of color to tackle these issues; you must take the lead yourself.

-- If you’re only asking for Black staff to weigh in on issues of race , that’s an issue.
-Give Black staff the option to contribute to your anti-racism work from the expertise of their lived experience and cultural sensitivity, but do not make assumptions about their time, emotional capacity, or interest in contributing.
-Give them credit, ask for their input, and run decisions by them, but be careful not to tokenize your Black staff.
+- If you’re only asking for staff of color to weigh in on issues of race, that’s an issue.
+Give staff of color the option to contribute to your anti-racism work from the expertise of their lived experience and cultural sensitivity, but do not make assumptions about their time, emotional capacity, or interest in contributing.
+Give them credit, ask for their input, and run decisions by them, but be careful not to tokenize them.
+This can often happen when a trauma occurs that impacts members of a particular community, such as Black staff being asked to discuss police violence, Asian staff being asked to speak about Asian Hate, or Indigenous staff being asked to talk about colonization efforts.

 - Make sure you have a whistleblower policy in place that promotes a culture of transparency and accountability and gives staff a concrete way to share their concerns.
 If you already have a whistleblower policy in place, review it and make sure it meets this moment.
 If not, work with your legal team to enact one that encourages your staff to unearth problems early and protects them from retaliation.
 Work with experts and facilitators to outline a clear process that facilitates learning, growth, and correction when incidents arise.
 Continue to check in with your staff about the processes that are created or revised.
 In a quickly evolving world, processes may need to be reevaluated or refreshed regularly.